Wednesday, December 12, 2018

 -Columbus did not reach North America.

 Amerigo Vespucci neither reached North America, yet the whole New World is named after him.
 Nevertheless, Columbus reached the continent (South America) first, before Vespucci did.
+Vespucci came later, by using Columbus' map.

 -Columbus did not reach what is today the United States.

 No, he did not.
-However what is known today as the USA was reached because of him.
+However, what is known today as the USA was reached because of him.
 Columbus proposed his idea of discovery to Portugal first.
 Once he was denied, he went to Spain, but sent his brother to England with the same proposal.
 England said "no," but Spain said "yes."
-Once Columbus proved in 1492 that it was saved to cross the Atlantic Ocean, England sent John Cabot to reach North America, while South America was to be explored by Spain and Portugal.
+Once Columbus proved in 1492 that it was saved to cross the Atlantic Ocean, England sent John Cabot to reach North America, while Central and South America was to be explored by Spain and Portugal.
 It was Juan Ponce de Leon (who accompanied Columbus on his second voyage) who discovered Florida, and later Spanish Conquistador Hernando de Soto, who explored Florida, Georgia, Alabama, Mississippi, and Arkansas before England established any settlements.
 In short, Columbus did not reach what is known today as the USA, but the USA was reached because of him.
 In addition, Columbus discovered Puerto Rico and the Virgin Islands which are USA territory today.

 -The Vikings discovered America.

 If Columbus did not discover America "because people were already living here," then by the same logic the Vikings did not discover anything because natives were already living there.
+For more information on this subject, watch our YouTube video titled "Christopher Columbus and the Vikings" by clicking the following link: https://www.youtube.com/watch?v=IVWmQ83hKZ4

 -Columbus was lost.
 He believed he was in India.